raguay/ModalFileManager/README.md

 - Select entries by regular expressions.
 The regular expressions are saved and can be reused.
 - A number before a hot key runs it's associated command that many times (ex: `5j` will move the cursor 5 entries down the list).
 - Watches for changes in the current directory and updates accordingly.
 - Changing directories in the Directory Bar (normal mode `q`) shows a list of matching entries from history and then below the current directory.
+Pressing `Escape` leaves the Directory Bar in the original location.
+If you type letters after the current directory, all subdirectories are searched to match that grouping of letters and added to the dropdown list after directories in the history are displayed.
 - File editor is configurable by the `~/.myeditorchoice` file (see `Editing Files` below).
 Otherwise, the system editor for the file type will be used.
 - Quick Search - an input to type text so that any entry at that level is removed that doesn't have that text in it.
 Just refresh the pane to get back to normal.
 I think of it as a quick filter more than a quick search.
 - Toggle System files/folders visibility